flopezag/fiware-user-creation/README.md

     python user-create.py

-And  it will be executed in order to create the corresponding account.
+The result of the execution is the creation of the corresponding user accounts pending in the Google Sheet and taking into account the Jira pending tickets.
 Keep in mind that you have to be inside a previously defined virtual environment.

 The ``config.sh`` file that you can find in the [deploy](deploy) folder is used in order to allow the automatic execution of the python script just